The Bay Film Series

 - 8 Films - One film per month - September thru April

-- Subscribe to the whole series and get a bargain price - 8 Movies / $50 - that's only $6.25 each!
+- Subscribe to the whole series and get a bargain price!

 - No Refunds for subscription purchases.

-- Movie schedule subject to change.
+- The movie schedule is set, but occasionally subject to change.

 Showtimes for all titles are: